stevenremot/svn-multi-commit.el/README.md

 When you have added all your file to the commit list, run `M-x svn-multi-commit-do`.

-You will be asked to confirme you want to commit *these* files, And then you can enter your commit message.
+A new buffer will open to write your commit message.
+Hit `C-c C-c` to commit when you are done, or `C-c C-k` to cancel the commit.

 ## License